anothervictimofsurvivalinstinct/pokete-web/README.md

 This is just an addition to https://github.com/lxgr-linux/pokete making it accessible over your local network so you can play it from anywhere

+## Upcoming

+Raspberry pi compatible image
+Fix saving, as currently it only follows the container

 ## Dependencies
 Ya need docker